 The scanner is the device that digitizes the original and sends it to the processor for further digital treatment.
-It consists of a light source, a paper movement mechanism, RGB image sensors (two or more cameras) and the electronics required to process the data from the sensors.
+It consists of a light source, a paper movement mechanism, RGB image sensors (two or more cameras or CIS elements) and the electronics required to process the data from the sensors.